Brenda Frese wins 500th game at Maryland to break school record

 “It’s been an incredible journey,” Frese said.
 “One I’m incredibly proud of.
 Most importantly is just the consistency factor to be able to do this at such a high factor, day in and day out, with just such incredible student-athletes and families and staff and support staff to be able to make this happen.”

 Frese likes to talk about how she was unable to comprehend 500 wins when she first was hired to replace the retired Weller, who finished one short of that milestone.
 She simply hoped to get a second contract and even lobbied to have Weller coach a game to reach that nice, round number.
-Nineteen seasons later, Frese has the 2005-06 national championship and three Final Fours on her résumé, coached 14 WNBA draft picks and put together 14 top-10 recruiting classes.
+Nineteen seasons later, Frese has added the 2005-06 national championship and three Final Fours to her résumé, coached 14 WNBA draft picks and put together 14 top-10 recruiting classes.
 She was named the national coach of the year in 2001-02, the season before then-athletic director Debbie Yow poached Frese from Minnesota.

 “The overachiever trait was what I really felt,” Yow told The Washington Post, “the spirit of the woman and how she speaks about winning and what can be done.”